symbol/symbol-docs/source/server.rst

     **harvesting**; ; ;
     harvestKey; string; Harvest key.;
-    isAutoHarvestingEnabled; bool; Returns true if auto harvesting is enabled.; false maxUnlockedAccounts; uint32_t; Maximum number of unlocked accounts.; 5 beneficiary; string; Public key of the account receiving part of the harvested fee.; 0000000000000000000000000000000000000000000000000000000000000000
+    isAutoHarvestingEnabled; bool; Set to true if auto harvesting is enabled.; false maxUnlockedAccounts; uint32_t; Maximum number of unlocked accounts.; 5 beneficiary; string; Public key of the account receiving part of the harvested fee.; 0000000000000000000000000000000000000000000000000000000000000000